 What to expect

 The faculty is made up of international leaders in clinical hematology research, statisticians, experts in regulatory and ethical aspects of clinical research and more.
-16 faculty members will be mentoring 20 scholars.
+Around 16 faculty members will be present during the workshops or the EHA Congress CRTH session.

 - Design and execute a clinical trial